JRMurr/JRMurr.github.io/data/blog/building-typescript-node-apps-with-nix.md

 - Having to re-run `node2nix` on package.json changes is annoying
 - The generated outputs seem to re-build too often, see [here](https://github.com/svanderburg/node2nix/issues/301)
-- With the current setup the final build is still using the development `node_modules` which is wasteful
+- With the current setup, the final build is still using the development `node_modules` which is wasteful

 Overall I think `node2nix` is a good start for most node apps.
-Since its all mostly code-gen It's easy to follow what's going on.
+Since it's all mostly code-gen It's easy to follow what's going on.
 I've come across [this template](https://github.com/MatrixAI/TypeScript-Demo-Lib-Native) which seems to have figured out to work around some cons listed, but I have not tried it yet so your mileage may vary.

 ### dream2nix

-[dream2nix](https://github.com/nix-community/dream2nix) says its "A framework for automated nix packaging" by mostly standardizing the many "2nix" tools.
+[dream2nix](https://github.com/nix-community/dream2nix) says it's "A framework for automated nix packaging" by mostly standardizing the many "2nix" tools.
 The [docs](https://nix-community.github.io/dream2nix/) list Rust, Haskell, Python, and Node builders.
 For whatever reason I have been skeptical of dream2nix.
 It looked "too good to be true" so I never really gave it a fair shake.
 Better late than never, let's try it

 ```nix:flake.nix